 Batteries can help maximize and stabilize load factor by charging when demand is low (thereby increasing trough demand) and discharging when demand is high (lowering peak demand), optimizing the use of existing infrastructure.
 As battery costs fall and challenges for adding transmission rise, batteries become more competitive for longer distances.

-Between 2021 and 2023, installed battery capacity tripled from 5 GW to 15 GW.
-The EIA expects capacity to double again this year to 30 GW and grow by another third the following to over 40 GW.
+Installed battery capacity tripled from 5 GW to 15 GW between 2021 to 2023 and is expected to reach 40 GW by the end of 2025.
 A grid with storage reduces the need for generation overbuild, achieving high reliability with less infrastructure.
 Adding 12 hours of storage to the US grid could cost $500 billion and pay for itself quickly, compared to $7 trillion for transmission upgrades.

 But battery deployment is still not progressing as quickly as it could because of interconnection queues.
 Most of the battery storage capacity in the US is concentrated in centralized grid-scale battery farms.
-This is because of operational reasons, as batteries are expensive for individual customers.
-They cost approximately $15K for a unit that pays itself back in 12 years, even after the 30% IRA tax credit.
-Because of that, battery capacity is less valuable on individual homes as customers cannot arbitrage price volatility as effectively as professional battery farm operators.
+This is due to cost, as batteries are expensive for individual customers.
+It costs approximately $15K for a unit that pays itself back in 12 years, even after the 30% IRA tax credit.
+Because of that, battery capacity is less valuable in individual homes, as customers cannot arbitrage price volatility as effectively as professional battery farm operators.

-Large-scale grid battery deployments also face interconnection queues, on average waiting more than 40 months for connection to the grid.
+Large-scale grid battery deployments also face interconnection queues, on average waiting 4.8 years to connect to the grid.
 The only solution is deploying batteries on a smaller scale close to consumption centers, where they can be easily connected to existing grid connections.

-Placing batteries next to homes solves both the supply volatility and demand volatility problems by allowing homes to store energy when demand (and prices) are low and discharge when demand (and prices) are high, effectively smoothing the demand curve.
-From the grid's perspective, homes with batteries appear to consistently demand about 25% of their peak load, reducing stress on transmission lines.
-So making the deployment of batteries financially viable in consumption centers would be the most effective solution to ‘balance the grid’ both on the supply and demand side.
+Residential batteries, by contrast, sit directly at the point of consumption and solve both the supply volatility and demand volatility problems.
+It allows homes to store when demand (and prices) are low and discharge when demand is high.
+From the grid's perspective, homes with batteries draw only ~25% of their peak load, reducing stress on transmission lines.
+Making the deployment of batteries financially viable in consumption centers would be the most effective solution to ‘balance the grid’, both on the supply and demand side.

 Base Battery